What Does a CMA Do?

 What Is a CMA Salary Expectations?

-The average salary for a CMA is $35,100 per year.
-The amount you earn each year is influenced by facility type, which region of the country you live in, and your years of job experience.
+The average salary for nursing assistants is $39,610 per year.
+The amount you earn is influenced by facility type, which region of the country you live in, and your years of job experience.
+The highest-paying states for nursing assistants are:

-What Does a CMA Do for IntelyCare?
+What Does a CMA Do for Career Advancement?
 Find Out

 Once you’ve completed your training, you’ll be ready to help patients get the medications they need.
-Create a flexible schedule that works for you.
-See how IntelyCare can help you start working today.
+See how IntelyCare can help you find the jobs that are the best matches for your skills.
+Simply tell us what you’re looking for and we’ll delivery opportunities right to your inbox.